Ott is a tool for writing definitions of programming languages and

 Most simply, the tool can be used to aid completely informal LaTeX mathematics.
 Here it permits the definition, and terms within proofs and exposition, to be written in a clear, editable, ASCII notation, without LaTeX noise.
 It generates good-quality typeset output.
 By parsing (and so sort-checking) this input, it quickly catches a range of simple errors, e.g. inconsistent use of judgement forms or metavariable naming conventions.

-That same input can be used to generate formal definitions, for Coq, HOL, and Isabelle.
+That same input can be used to generate formal definitions, for Coq, HOL, Isabelle, and (experimentally) Lem.
 It should thereby enable a smooth transition between use of informal and formal mathematics.
 Additionally, the tool can automatically generate definitions of functions for free variables, single and multiple substitutions, subgrammar checks (e.g. for value subgrammars), and binding auxiliary functions.
 At present only a fully concrete representation of binding, without quotienting by alpha equivalence, is fully supported.
 An experimental backend generates a locally-nameless representation of terms for a subset of the Ott metalanguage: details can be found here.

 The distribution includes several examples, in varying levels of completeness: untyped and simply typed lambda-calculus, a calculus with ML polymorphism, the POPLmark Fsub with and without records, an ML module system taken from (Leroy, JFP 1996) and equipped with an operational semantics, and LJ, a lightweight Java fragment.
 More substantially, Ott has been used for work on iJAM and LJAM, Java Module Systems, by Rok Strniša, and semantics for OCaml light, by Scott Owens.